dotnet/docs-aspire/docs/fundamentals/dashboard.md

 If you prefer the Light theme, you can select it from the theme selection dialog:

 :::image type="content" source="media/dashboard/theme-selection-light.png" lightbox="media/dashboard/theme-selection-light.png" alt-text="The .NET Aspire dashboard Settings dialog, showing the Light theme selection.":::

+## Standalone mode

+The .NET Aspire dashboard is shipped as a docker image and can be used standalone, without the rest of .NET Aspire.
+There's a sample project that demonstrates how to use the dashboard in standalone mode.
+For more information, see the [Standalone .NET Aspire dashboard sample app](/samples/dotnet/aspire-samples/aspire-standalone-dashboard).